Silver Fist: Biography

-Soon they begin to compose and to play emphasizing the concerts in the Aqualung club of Madrid opening like guests of Saratoga the day of the recording of its live DVD, with Mötorhead and in the Viñarock festival (2003 and 2005).
+Soon they begin to compose and to play emphasizing the concerts in the Aqualung club of Madrid opening like guests of Saratoga the day of the recording of its live DVD, with Mötorhead and in the Viña Rock festival (2003 and 2005).

 They joined the Spanish label Avispa and in October 2003 record their very first album "Ave Fénix" in the M-20 studios, released in April 2004, and that includes 1 CD with 11 own songs and a second CD with 6 versions of classic bands of the Heavy Metal like Black Sabbath, Savatage or Slayer.

 Shortly after Diego Lopez (guitar) and Jose M. Perez (bass) join the band.
-In September 2004 they record the subject "Killer of Giants" for the album tribute to Ozzy Osbourne "Tribute to Madman" devised and produced by Jorge Escobedo (Sober, Skizoo), idea that took to the band to participate in the festival ViñaRock 2005 under the name of "The Mad Ones" with other musicians who participated in this tribute album (Antonio Bernardini and Jorge Escobedo (Sober, Skizoo) on the guitars, Oscar Sancho (Lujuria) voice, Enrik Garcia guitar and Alfred Romero voice (Dark Moor) and David Martinez, keyboards.
+In September 2004 they record the subject "Killer of Giants" for the album tribute to Ozzy Osbourne "Tribute to Madman" devised and produced by Jorge Escobedo (Sober, Skizoo), idea that took to the band to participate in the festival Viña Rock 2005 under the name of "The Mad Ones" with other musicians who participated in this tribute album (Antonio Bernardini and Jorge Escobedo (Sober, Skizoo) on the guitars, Oscar Sancho (Lujuria) voice, Enrik Garcia guitar and Alfred Romero voice (Dark Moor) and David Martinez, keyboards.

 During the year 2005 they begin to compose great part of which will be the second album of Silver Fist and playing in several Spanish festivals as the baptism of Rockzinante Excalibur Metal Festival that took place in Alcala de Henares (Madrid) together with Saratoga, Baron Rojo and Medina Azahara.

-The 2006 being a great year for the band, accompany in January Saratoga in Madrid in the presentation by its last album and in April presenting "Ave Fenix" live, also in Madrid, and with great participation of its followers, later to stay in Germany on the 6th edition of the festival Keep It True where they share stage with bands like Exciter, Paradox, Ross the Boss, Grim Reaper, Riot… very being valued between the public who 2 times a year meets for this festival, which also served so that at the end of June they return to German lands to another metal event, Thrash Till Death near Hannover.
+The 2006 being a great year for the band, accompany in January Saratoga in Madrid in the presentation by its last album and in April presenting "Ave Fenix" live, also in Madrid, and with great participation of its followers, later to stay in Germany on the 6th edition of the festival Keep It True where they share stage with bands like Exciter, Paradox, Ross the Boss, Grim Reaper, Riot... very being valued between the public who 2 times a year meets for this festival, which also served so that at the end of June they return to German lands to another metal event, Thrash Till Death near Hannover.

 Festivals like ViñaRock 2006, Leyendas del Rock Festival, Kastañorock, Carabañarock in Madrid, Maizrock in Leon and several more counted with the presence of Silver Fist this year by great part of the country, as well as in clubs of cities like Valladolid, Sevilla, Dos Hermanas, Guadalajara, Avila etc. And already finally, after several delays, the band began the recording of its second album, that will be called "Lágrimas de Sangre", during the months of June and July, that will be released during the final part of this year 2006.

 At this moment it is when Nacho Ruiz leaves the band and Pablo Fernandez replaces him, and his first gig with the band is Leyendas del Rock in Mazarrón (Spain) in August.